brendt/stitcher.io/src/content/blog/2022-08-24-php-what-are-you-doing.md

 It's clear that this RFC and its successors have the potential to replace readonly properties entirely.
 [Readonly properties](/blog/php-81-readonly-properties) — a feature that only has been added one year ago in PHP 8.1, not to mention readonly classes, which are [coming to PHP 8.2](/blog/new-in-php-82) later this year.

-Despite it being a great proposal, I must admit I'm afraid of what PHP will become if we're adding features only to make them irrelevant three years later.
-I think we should be very careful and deliberate about how we're changing PHP, and not dismiss features that have only been in the language for a couple of years.
+Despite asymmetric visibility being a great proposal, I'm afraid of what PHP will become if we're adding features only to make them irrelevant three or four years later, as could potentially happen here with readonly properties.
+We should be very careful and deliberate about how we're changing PHP, and not dismiss existing features too quickly.

-Now to be clear: I'm very well aware that asymmetric visibility and readonly properties aren't the same thing.
-Asymmetric visibility can do so much more.
-However: Nikita already coined a [very similar idea to asymmetric visibility](https://wiki.php.net/rfc/property_accessors) last year, which wasn't pursued in favour of readonly properties.
+If we did, we'd contribute to a lot of uncertainty and instability within the community.
+Imagine someone adopting readonly properties today, only to hear a year later that by PHP 9.0, they'll probably be deprecated in favor of asymmetric visibility.

+Even if readonly properties would stay and coexist with asymmetric visibility, there would be so much room for confusion: when could you use readonly properties?
+Should you always use asymmetric visibility instead?
+I would say it's bad language design if a language allows room for these kinds of questions and doubts.

 Furthermore, I totally agree with [Marco's sentiment](https://externals.io/message/118353#118382) on the matter:

 > I use readonly properties aggressively, and I try to make the state as immutable as possible.
 >